kjkostlan/Termpylus/readme.md

 **You write Python:** Need a def?
 And if statement?
 A list comprehension?
 No need to be familiar with the bash flow-control. *anytime a variable is created you see it's printout*.

 **Bash2python:** (**TODO**) As amazing as Python is, bash one-liners are *extremely* concise.
 Simple bash commands such as "cd path/to/dir" are converted into python commands.
-Allows setting python variables in the same line such as "x = ls".
+Allows setting python variables in the same line such as "x = ls". *This works even on windows* for the more common bash commands.
 There must be a Python library out there somewhere that implements "ls", "grep", "touch", etc...

 **Multiline input:** Input multiline Python code all at once.
 Define multiple defs in a single command.
 Test that SSCCE with a single Ctrl+V!